 The ideal launch angle for baseball and softball hitters is between 25 and 35 degrees.
 Studies have confirmed that hitters who adjust their launch angle by 10 to 20 degrees increase their power numbers and batting average dramatically.

 Achieving a powerful launch angle requires hitters to do more than just swing up with their arms.
 Real power comes from a highly leveraged angle of the body at impact with the ball.
 My hitters set up in a relatively neutral position with 60 percent of their weight on the back foot and 40 percent on the front foot.
-Setting up this way will naturally result in some angle of the body back toward the catcher.
+Setting up this way will naturally result in some angle of the body.

 As the swing is initiated after the powerful independent rotation of the lower body and then the upper body, the back shoulder gradually lowers as the ball approaches the hitting zone.
 Below is a the swing of Sammy Sosa immediately after he makes contact with the ball.
 In spite of your opinion whether Sosa used performance enhancing drugs, he had solid hitting mechanics and a powerful launch position at the point of impact with the incoming pitch.

 Critics of the new launch angle craze argue that hitters become too predictable.
 They contend if hitters try to consistently elevate the ball through a more pronounced launch angle, natural “holes in the swing” will become apparent to pitchers.
 While some hitters may have more problems with pitches up or down in the strike zone, I’m not sure hitters with higher launch angles have more vulnerabilities than contact hitters who have flatter swings.